MCF-Oak Park Heights COVID-19 Response

 MFC-Oak Park Heights Health Services staff have N95 masks, and there are a limited number of N95s for corrections officers to use when escorting symptomatic inmates to isolation, or when packing up the property of a symptomatic inmate.
 The DOC follows Minnesota Department of Health guidelines for when and how personal protective equipment is used.

 Protecting Staff and their Families: MCF-Oak Park Heights has implemented a number of measures to protect staff and their families.
-Similar to staff at health care facilities, staff have been provided guidance for steps to take to protect their families while they continue to come to work every day.
+Similar to staff at health care facilities, staff have been provided guidance for steps to take to protect themselves and their families while they continue to come to work every day.
 Information has been distributed and is on posters at the facility for washing hands when they leave work, designating a door of their home just for them to enter and exit, changing clothes and showering when they get home, and avoiding sharing food, among other steps.

-Screening: All staff are have their temperature taken and are screened on a daily basis for recent symptoms.
+Screening: All staff have their temperature taken and are screened on a daily basis for recent symptoms.
 If they have been symptomatic, a physician’s approval is required to return to work.
 All staff are provided with protective masks and are required to wear them.

 Isolation Plans: MCF-Oak Park Heights has an isolation plan in place.
 Details include inmates who report or demonstrate respiratory symptoms and/or if Health Services become aware of a symptomatic inmate he will be isolated in his cell on isolation status as a “person under investigation” pending further assessment.
 If it is medically indicated that the inmate must remain on isolation status, a COVID-19 test will be obtained.